AlaSQL/alasql/README.md

 ### New!
 * [Work with JSON objects in SQL](http://alasql.org/console?drop table if exists one;create table one;insert into one values @{a:@[1,2,3],c:{e:23}}, @{a:@[{b:@[1,2,3]}]};select * from one)
 * SlideShare [SQL and NoSQL in Alasql database](http://www.slideshare.net/AndreyGershun/sql-and-nosql-in-alasql)

-### Warnings
-Alasql project is very young and still in active development phase, therefore it may have some bugs.
-Please, wait a little bit before start to use it in production.
-I am going to add more tests and clean the code before relaese more stable version 0.1.0.
-Please, submit any bugs and suggestions in [Issues page](https://github.com/agershun/alasql/issues).

-Sorry, transactions were temporary turned off in version 0.0.17, because we started to introduce more complex approach for PRIMARY KEYS / FOREIGN KEYS.
-Transactions will be turned on again in one of the future version.

-You can check [version-0.0.26](https://github.com/agershun/alasql/tree/version-0.0.26) branch for new experimental features of new version.

-### Documentation (draft)

-The early prototype of documentation will be placed on [Alasql Wiki](https://github.com/agershun/alasql/wiki).

 ## Examples